NOAA-EMC/NCEPLIBS-g2/docs/user_guide.md

 # GRIB2 Encoding Routines

-Since a GRIB2 message can contain gridded fields for many parameters on a number of different grids, several routines are used to encode a message.
-This should give users more flexibility in how to organize data within one or more GRIB2 messages.

 To start a new GRIB2 message, call subroutine gribcreate().
 It encodes Sections 0 and 1 at the beginning of the message.
 This routine must be used to create each message.